aethernet/balena-preload-test/readme.md

 ## TODO:

-- automate the retrieval of `apps.json` (from a device `uuid` which is easy to get from dashboard, or with a `fleet slug` as it's done in the `cli` (creating a fake device, getting the target state, deleting the fake device).
+- automate the retrieval of `apps.json` from the new fleet target state endpoint (when it's merged)
 - refactor in typescript
 - write a tests